tymefighter/Compiler/SYNTAX.md

-# Syntax of the SubTiger© Language
+# Syntax of the SubTiger Language

 Everything in SubTiger is actually an expression, and hence always evaluates to some value.
 Now, we may look some sample code to understand the syntax